Kasun1Don/Kasun1Don/README.md

 I'm an emerging junior software developer with a background in software sales.
 I aspire to bring my industry experience and coding skills together to build software that empowers users to be more productive.

-Graduation: September 2024.
+🚀 Currently interning at LABRYS as a Software Engineer.

-🌱 Currently developing FightTrack, a MERN stack Web application for boxing gym owners to manage class bookings and sign ups.
+🌱 Final project: FightTrack, a MERN stack Web application for boxing gym owners to manage class bookings and sign ups.
 Check it out @ fighttrack.xyz

 ### Languages and Frameworks